MinaProtocol/mina/rfcs/0042-bitswap.md

 Bitswap blocks are chunks of arbitrary binary data which are content addressed by [IPFS CIDs](https://docs.ipfs.io/concepts/content-addressing/#cid-conversion).
 There is no pre-defined maximum size of each Bitswap block, but IPFS uses 256kb, and the maximum recommended size of a Bitswap block is 1mb.
 Realistically, we want Bitswap blocks to be as small as possible, so we should start at 256kb for our maximum size, but keep the size of Bitswap blocks as a parameter we can tune so that we can optimize for block size vs block count.

 While the Bitswap specification does not care about what data is stored in each block, we do require each block have a commonly-defined format that we can parse from the libp2p helper so that we can piece together a series of blocks into a single larger binary blob.
-In order to do this, we structure Bitswap blocks as trees of binary data.
-We advertise the "root" block of each tree as the initial block to download for each resource we store in Bitswap, and the libp2p helper process will automatically explore all the child blocks referenced throughout the tree.
-To construct the full binary blob from this tree, We do a depth first left fold over the tree and stitch each splice of binary data together in that order.
-Dependent on our maximum resource binary size, it may be possible that every tree we would want to advertise over Bitswap would be at most depth = 2, which could reduce complexity from the implementation.
-However, without having a good maximum resource binary size for that at the moment, we will initially support a more generic solution that technically allows for trees of unbounded sizes.
+In order to do this, we structure Bitswap blocks as DAGs, where nodes can contain both pointers to successors and binary data.
+We advertise the "root" block of each DAG as the initial block to download for each resource we store in Bitswap, and the libp2p helper process will automatically explore all the child blocks referenced throughout the DAG.
+To construct the full binary blob from this DAG, We do a depth first left fold over the DAG and stitch each splice of binary data together in that order.
+Dependent on our maximum resource binary size, it may be possible that every DAG we would want to advertise over Bitswap would be at most depth = 2, which could reduce complexity from the implementation.
+However, without having a good maximum resource binary size for that at the moment, we will initially support a more generic solution that technically allows for DAGs of unbounded sizes.

 Below is a proposed representation of Bitswap blocks.
 In this example, we use bin_io to serialize the block format (since it's a simple enough message format that likely won't change regularly, seems not too difficult to implement some Go code to parse this data).
 However, should we have the networking refactor in place before we implement Bitswap, it would make more sense to use Cap'N Proto.